-- 7. Payment requests, whether initiated in AFIS or PAZ, must be reviewed and approved by an authorized approver prior to payment.
-Review and approval must take into account the criteria involving public purpose, sufficient spending authority and adequate money as well as any other legal or contractual considerations that may apply. - 8.
-Care must be taken to ensure that the same amount due is not paid more than once. - 8.1.
-If multiple shipments are received to complete an order, procedures must be in place to prevent duplicate payments of all or any part of the order. - 8.2.
-In the case of paper invoices, copies should be marked as such. - 8.3.
-Care must be taken when dealing with electronic invoices. - 8.4.
-Payments should be made from invoices, not statements. - All rejected invoices, returned merchandise and disputed amounts must be handled in a manner that ensures the appropriate credit or refund will be received by the State. - 10.
-Unmatched purchase orders and receiving reports must be maintained and periodically reviewed, investigated and resolved. - 11.
-Approved but unpaid payment requests should be periodically reviewed and resolved. - 12.
-Statements from vendors must be regularly reconciled with paid and unpaid payment requests. - 13.
-All documentation, in whatever forms it may exist, that supports any disbursement (i.e., claim, purchase order, invoice, etc.) must be maintained in accordance with the relevant General Records Retention Schedule published by LAPR. - 14.
-Agencies must have procedures in effect to ensure proper cut-off at fiscal year-end. - 14.1.
-If goods and/or services are received before June 30, and the related invoice is dated before June 30, but the invoice is received after June 30, then: - 14.1.1.
-If the invoice is to be paid from an appropriated fund, the payment must be treated as an administrative adjustment. - 14.2.
-Claims of three hundred dollars (\$300) or less from a prior fiscal year presented for payment by June 30 of the fourth subsequent fiscal year may be paid out of an available current year appropriation of the requesting agency if it is determined to be in the best interests of this State and is approved by the State Comptroller.
+- 6.2.
+All interest payments, late fees or similar charges of one hundred dollars (\$100) or more must be recorded using object 7232, Interest on Overdue Payments. - 6.3.
+Interest charges, late fees and similar charges of less than one hundred dollars (\$100) should be paid as part of the claim for goods or services. - 7.
+Obligations of funds in excess of appropriated amounts are the responsibility of the agency director unless the Legislature enacts a supplemental appropriation. - 8.
+Payment requests, whether initiated in AFIS or PAZ, must be reviewed and approved by an authorized approver prior to payment.
+Review and approval must take into account the criteria involving public purpose, sufficient spending authority and adequate money as well as any other legal or contractual considerations that may apply. - 9.
+Care must be taken to ensure that the same amount due is not paid more than once. - 9.1.
+If multiple shipments are received to complete an order, procedures must be in place to prevent duplicate payments of all or any part of the order. - 9.2.
+In the case of paper invoices, copies should be marked as such. - 9.3.
+Care must be taken when dealing with electronic invoices. - 9.4.
+Payments should be made from invoices, not statements. - 10.
+All rejected invoices, returned merchandise and disputed amounts must be handled in a manner that ensures the appropriate credit or refund will be received by the State. - 11.
+Unmatched purchase orders and receiving reports must be maintained and periodically reviewed, investigated and resolved. - 12.
+Approved but unpaid payment requests should be periodically reviewed and resolved. - 13.
+Statements from vendors must be regularly reconciled with paid and unpaid payment requests. - 14.
+All documentation, in whatever forms it may exist, that supports any disbursement (i.e., claim, purchase order, invoice, etc.) must be maintained in accordance with the relevant General Records Retention Schedule published by LAPR. - 15.
+Agencies must have procedures in effect to ensure proper cut-off at fiscal year-end. - 15.1.
+If goods and/or services are received before June 30, and the related invoice is dated before June 30, but the invoice is received after June 30, then:

+Stat :e of Arizona Accounting Mar nual

-Topic 45 Expenditures, Expenses and Disbursements Issued 12/07/15 Section 20 Disbursements Page 4 of 5
+Topic 45 Expenditures, Expenses and Disbursements Issued 09/10/18

+Section 20 Disbursements Page 4 of 5